ericsson-innovate/hackathon-portal/data/Setup.md

 App framework contains automation and helper tools for which we need to install NodeJS, and some of its libraries.
 You can get started in two ways; Using Virtual Machine or by installing developer environment manually into your local environment.

-## Installing developer environment using virtual machine
-This is the fastes way to get coding as application framework and its dependencies are preconfigured.
-Using Vagrant is simple and upon installation all you need to do is SSH into the VM and start coding.

-### AT&T Drive App Development VM
-This virtual machine will get you up and running with development very fast.
-If you are planing on continuing building you app for AT&T Drive its best if you setup your local development environment locally following the steps below.

 ## Installing developer environment manually into local environment
 Suggested method if you intent to get serius about developing apps for AT&T Drive.